adobe/aio-cli-plugin-config/README.md

 ## `./bin/run config set key 'a value'       # set key to 'a value'`

-sets a persistent config value
+Sets a persistent config value

 ```
 USAGE